 The battalion left Minnesota for Pembina ND on 10/5/63.
 It was accompanied by one section of the 3rd Minnesota light artillery.
 First duty for a small portion of the unit was to escort a transportation wagon train.
 At the same time, others of the regiment were sent to Ft.
 Abercrombie, Dakota Territory

 For those travelling with the train, the trek proved arduous when a sudden thaw caused the road to be lost.
 As a result, the train had to rest by day and travel by night.
 Animals and men suffered greatly, not only because of the weather, but because a contractor failed to deliver necessary hay and grain as agreed.
-Two hundred fifty horses, mules and oxen died.
+Two hundred fifty horses, mules and oxen died during the ordeal.

-In December a detachment of the Battalion supposed and captured a party of Indians.
+In December, ’63 a detachment of the Battalion surprised and captured a party of Indians.
 Soon after some 200 others surrendered.
 Others kept coming in until; by the end of the year almost 400 were under the Battalion's charge.
 In January, '64 two Sioux chiefs involved in the massacre of whites during 1862 where captured.
 The two, along with others, were subsequently executed.

 Movements between frontier forts as well as post and patrol duties was the order for the Battalion's latter period of service.
 Final muster was by companies during April, May and June of 1866.

 Battalion losses: Officers killed and mortally wounded = 0; Officers died of disease, accidents, etc. = 0; Enlisted men killed or mortally wounded = 0; Enlisted men died of disease, accidents, etc. = 21.